pressbooks/pressbooks-lti-provider/README.md

 + If the user's web browser does not allow 3rd Party Cookies, then logins will not work when Pressbooks is in an iframe.

++ If the web server has incorrect `X-Frame-Options` settings, then iframes will refuse to display.
+[More info.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)

 + This plugin requires [PDO for MySQL](http://php.net/manual/en/ref.pdo-mysql.php).
 These drivers are usually installed by default when installing MySQL packages for PHP.
 If you have
 Pressbooks running, then PDO should already be installed.
 If for some reason the PDO drivers are missing, install them.